oracle-livelabs/database/truecache/jdbc/jdbc.md

 In this lab, you will:
 * Run the application while connecting to primary database
-* Run the application while connecting to true cache and observe the difference in performance
+* Run the application while connecting to True Cache and observe the difference in performance

 ### Prerequisites (Optional)